What are AI website tools for B2B?

 What is the difference between AI website tools and traditional web analytics?

-AI website tools identify individual companies and contacts visiting your site, while web analytics platforms like Google Analytics only show aggregate traffic data.
-AI tools connect visitor behavior to CRM records and trigger sales workflows, whereas analytics platforms focus on reporting website performance metrics.
+AI website tools identify individual companies and contacts visiting your site and trigger sales workflows, while web analytics platforms like Google Analytics show aggregate traffic data only.
+AI tools connect visitor behavior to CRM records and route qualified accounts to sellers, whereas analytics platforms report on page performance and traffic sources.

 How accurate is visitor identification on B2B websites?